-OBJECTIVE: to lead the students in the class in a thoughtful, considered and lively discussion of the play we have read.
-The questions will be related to the critical analysis method and perspective that we are studying that week.
+OBJECTIVE: to lead the class in a thoughtful, considered and lively discussion of the play we have read.
 The questions should NOT be concerned with reviewing the story.
 The discussion leaders will assume that everyone has read the entire play and studied it in preparation for the discussion.

-PAPERWORK DUE: The team will prepare questions and give them to Prof. Bouchard before the discussion.
+The team will prepare questions and give them to Prof. Bouchard before the discussion.
 Every team member is expected to contribute questions.
 Your grade will be based on the quality of the questions.
-You should have at least 4 prepared questions.
+You should have at least 5 prepared questions.